A CHRONOLOGICAL HISTORY OF

 NATIONAL TV PERFORMANCE AUDITIONS

-- 'YOU GUYS SHOULD GO ON AMERICA'S GOT TALENT’
+'YOU GUYS SHOULD BE ON AMERICA'S GOT TALENT’

 Around 2010, it became a regular comment from people after performances that 3MT should go on the nationally-televised talent competitions.
 So, in 2011, when the group won Mid-Michigan's Got Talent they got their shot to audition in New York City in front of the directors and producers for NBC's America's Got Talent.
 They also auditioned in Chicago for The Sing-Off (the NBC-TV a cappella competition) making it through the initial audition phase and impressing the producers of the show with their talent and showmanship.
 In both cases, 3MT put on a stellar vocal performance but was not passed on to the next round.
 Admittedly, the guys were disappointed by not making it on national TV but knew that it was not an end, just part of their journey.